yfzhang1214/TCBTrack/README.md

 # TCBTrack

-This repository contains the details of the Pytorch implementation of the Baseline Method TCBTrack of the Paper:[Temporal Correlation Meets Embedding: Towards a 2nd Generation of JDE-based Real-Time Multi-Object Tracking](https://arxiv.org/abs/2407.14086).
+This repository contains the details of the Pytorch implementation of the Baseline Method TCBTrack of the Paper: [Temporal Correlation Meets Embedding: Towards a 2nd Generation of JDE-based Real-Time Multi-Object Tracking](https://arxiv.org/abs/2407.14086).
 ![](assets/model.png)

 ## Abstract